NFA-WA Wing Joint Flight Academy-Desert Eagle

 |NFA-WA Wing||432||433||NFA-WA Wing Joint Flight Academy-Desert Eagle (Glider)|

-This activity is offered to cadets outside Washington and Oregon for the first time this year!
-In addition, there is an opportunity to remain an additional 4 days after the academy to complete ground school and take the FAA Private Pilot Knowledge Test (Written Exam).
+In addition to the flight academy, there is an opportunity to remain an additional 4 days after the academy to complete ground school and take the FAA Private Pilot Knowledge Test (Written Exam).

 Contact for Activity: David.Maxwell@wawg.cap.gov